nevalang/website/content/docs/about/index.md

 The Nevalang compiler includes a built-in static analyzer whose task is to find as many errors in the code as possible.
 Specifically, errors - things that would lead to the program crashing or behaving nonsensically.
 We don't want the language to get in your way or for you to struggle against the compiler.
 We aim to make it an additional pair of observant eyes - a co-pilot who kindly points out flaws immediately, so they don't have to be fixed later, confusedly digging through the code.

-To achieve this, Nevalang provides strict static typing with structural subtyping.
-"Strict" means there is no implicit type casting in the language, "static" indicates that type checking occurs at compile time rather than runtime, and "structural" means that compatibility of types is checked based on their structure, not their name, as is done in systems with nominative subtyping.
+To achieve this, Nevalang provides strong static typing with structural subtyping.
+"Strong" means there is no implicit type casting in the language, "static" indicates that type checking occurs at compile time rather than runtime, and "structural" means that compatibility of types is checked based on their structure, not their name, as is done in systems with nominative subtyping.

 For a better understanding, let's examine an example from traditional programming with nominative subtyping, like Go.
 Imagine you have a function `readBook` that takes a `Book` structure with two fields `{ title, author string }`, but you have a `Magazine` structure with all the `Book` fields plus an additional `number int`.
 In Go, we cannot pass `Magazine` to `getBook`, despite the magazine having all the necessary information for reading.

 ```go
 func main() {